gavrila-ang/MetaGenome/README.md

 # MetaGenome
 Genome assembly workflow for metagenomic PacBio CLRs

-This repository provides a comprehensive guide to performing a genome assembly using metagnomic PacBio CLRs.
+This repository provides a comprehensive guide to performing a genome assembly using metagnomic PacBio continuous long reads (CLRs).
-It contains a Jupyter notebook with step-by-step instructions for each assembly step, along with [BUSCO](https://busco.ezlab.org/)
+It contains a Jupyter notebook with step-by-step assembly instructions, using the *Hipppodamia convergens* genome as an example.
-(Benchmarking Universal Single-Copy Orthologs) and [QUAST](http://bioinf.spbau.ru/quast) (Quality Assessment Tool for Genome Assemblies) results for each step of the assembly process.
-The steps include the initial assembly, purging, scaffolding, filtering, and quality control steps.
+It also contains BUSCO (https://busco.ezlab.org/) (Benchmarking Universal Single-Copy Orthologs) and QUAST (http://bioinf.spbau.ru/quast) (Quality Assessment Tool for Genome Assemblies) results for the *Hippodamia convergens* assembly process.
+The workflow can be modified to be used on your own genomic reads, to assemble your desired genome.

 The repository aims to provide a transparent and reproducible method for genome assembly.

 ## Prerequisites
 - Python
 - Jupyter Notebook
-- Conda
+- Conda (for easy BUSCO installation)
-- Required libraries installed (listed in requirements.sh file)
+- Assembly and polishing tools installed (listed in requirements.txt file)

 ## Download
-1. Download the genomic data by emailing Arun Sethuraman: asethuraman@sdsu.edu The workflow can be modified to be used on your own genomic reads.
+1. Download the *Hippodamia convergens* genomic data by emailing Arun Sethuraman: asethuraman@sdsu.edu OR Download your own genomic reads.

 3. Download the assembly_workflow.ipynb